cloudconau/site/docs/abstracts/MichaelFornaro.md

 - Store and distribute SBOMs and VEX alongside manifests for audit-ready compliance
 - Onboard teams or tenants with minimal friction—no need to give them Git access to the cluster

 This architecture supports fine-grained control, eliminates the need for Git webhooks or polling, and aligns perfectly with security-first delivery practices.
-You'll leave with a practical, battle-tested method for running GitOps without direct Git dependencies at runtime."
+You'll leave with a practical, battle-tested method for running GitOps without direct Git dependencies at runtime.
-### Speaker Bio